Five numbers that tell us a lot about the Seahawks’ 4-1 start

 Chris Carson on pace for Lynch-like 1,216 yards on 301 attempts

-A key to the last two wins has been a return to form of Carson, who has 380 yards on 94 attempts, an average of 4.0 yards per carry.
+A return to form for Chris Carson — 380 yards on 94 attempts, an average of 4.0 yards per carry — has been a key to the last two wins.

-If that looks familiar, it’s pretty much the stat line Marshawn Lynch had in 2013 when the Seahawks won the Super Bowl.
-Lynch that season rushed for 1,257 yards on the same 301 attempts Carson is currently projected for.
+If that looks familiar, it’s pretty much the same stat line Marshawn Lynch had in 2013, when the Seahawks won the Super Bowl.
+Lynch that season rushed for 1,257 yards, also on 301 attempts.
 One difference?
 Lynch had 12 TDs that season.
 Carson so far has just one.

 58 snaps for players Seahawks traded for Jadeveon Clowney

-Not that there was ever much doubt that the Seahawks were likely to get the better of the trade for Jadeveon Clowney in the short term.
+Not that there was ever much doubt that the Seahawks were likely to get the better of the trade for Jadeveon Clowney in the short term, but the numbers through five games make it pretty stark.

-While Clowney has played 217 snaps and has a sack, an interception, a fumble forced and a fumble recovered (among other stats), the two players the Seahawks traded for Clowney — Jacob Martin and Barkevious Mingo — have played just 58 snaps and have combined for just one tackle.
+Though Clowney has played 217 snaps and has a sack, an interception, a fumble forced and a fumble recovered, the two players the Seahawks traded for Clowney — Jacob Martin and Barkevious Mingo — have played just 58 snaps and have combined for just one tackle.

-Mingo has actually played just one snap, and as Rivers McCown of The Athletic pointed out, that came on a play in the final minute of Sunday’s 53-32 win over Atlanta when the Falcons went into kneel-down mode in a lost cause.
+Mingo has actually played just one snap, and as The Athletic’s Rivers McCown pointed out, that came on a play in the final minute of Sunday’s 53-32 win over Atlanta.

-To be fair, each has been regulars on special teams — Mingo has 93 special teams snaps and Martin 49.
-And the Seahawks are also sending a 2020 third-round pick to Houston.

-But so far, the early returns are validating what was the initial impression of the trade.
+To be fair, each has been a regular on special teams — Mingo has 93 special teams snaps and Martin 49.
+The Seahawks are also sending a 2020 third-round pick to Houston, but, so far, the early returns are validating what was the initial impression of the trade.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.